-‘Advising against a potentially life-saving procedure is absolutely irresponsible’ – International Meta-Medicine Association founder Johannes Fisslinger talks about patient deaths in Norway
+“Advising against a potentially life-saving procedure is absolutely irresponsible.”
+I grill International Meta-Medicine Association founder Johannes Fisslinger over allegations that his employees caused patient deaths in Norway.

 IMMA promotes an elaborate philosophy of preventive health based on the discredited theories of Ryke Geerd Hamer, a notorious German doctor and virulent anti-Semite who lost his medical licence in 1986 as a result of extreme misconduct.